Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 C – KILCHURN CASTLE VIEWPOINT At the tip of Loch Awe sits one of the most photographed castles in Scotland.
 Built in the mid-1400s by Sir Colin Campbell.
 Over the years, the Castle was used as a government garrison during the Jacobite Rebellions, until it was abandoned in the 1700s.
 Currently, there is no visiting option, just admiring it from the outside.
 There is a nice viewpoint on it from road A819.
 There is a small parking, you need to walk through the gate until you reach Loch Awe.

-Kilchurn Castle Viewpoint - Scotland Road Trip Itinerary
+Kilchurn Castle Viewpoint on a Scotland Road Trip Itinerary

 Kilchurn Castle Viewpoint © The Luxury Travelers

-Armoury Hall, Inveraray Castle - Scotland Road Trip Itinerary
+Armoury Hall, Inveraray Castle on a Scotland Road Trip Itinerary

 Armoury Hall, Inveraray Castle © The Luxury Travelers